cblemaster/JwtAuth/README.md

 ## About
  - An application for managing user authentication and authorization with JWTs
  - With support for role-based authentication
- - Application architecture visuals: ...\JwtAuth\Documentation
+ - Application architecture visuals: \JwtAuth\Documentation

 ## Built with
  - NET 8 / C# 12